halexm2/video-wysiwyg/README.md

 * Magento 2.0.0-2.4.x

 ## Overview
-Let your administrators upload .mp4 and .mov videos using Media Gallery and insert them to the pagebuilder content (CMS Blocks, CMS Pages) using new content type "Upload Video"
+Let your administrators upload videos using
+Media Gallery and insert them to the pagebuilder content (CMS Blocks, CMS Pages) using new content type "Upload Video"

 ## Main Features